 Big gains in bone marrow transplant survival since mid-2000s

-In 2010, a team at Fred Hutchinson Cancer Research Center reported a striking improvement in survival for patients who had a bone marrow transplant from the 1990s through the early 2000s.
+In 2010, a team at Fred Hutchinson Cancer Center reported a striking improvement in survival for patients who had a bone marrow transplant from the 1990s through the early 2000s.
 The team’s latest analysis shows that trend has continued.
 The overall risk of death after transplant dropped 34% between 2003-2007 and 2013-2017.